Key city of Mariupol under siege as Russia tightens grip on Ukraine's south - KESQ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Tim Lister and Olga Voitovych reported from Kyiv.
-CNN’s Nathan Hodge, Nick Paton Walsh, Natalie Gallon, Nada Bashir and John Berman contributed to this report.
+CNN’s Tim Lister and Olga Voitovych reported from Kyiv, while Laura Smith-Spark wrote from London.
+CNN’s Nathan Hodge, Nick Paton Walsh, Natalie Gallon, Vasco Cotovio, Katharina Krebs, Nada Bashir and John Berman contributed to this report.

 Comments